Rishikesh-Jadhav/Car-Velocity-Estimation-using-OpticalFlow-DL/README.md

-# VelocityEstimation-OpticalFlow
-# Optical Flow Analysis and Hardware Implementation on Robot Rover
+# Optical Flow Analysis and Hardware Implementation on Robot Rover for Car velocity estimation

 ## Project Overview